 This is not the case for unsubsidized loans, however.
-If you have an unsubsidized loan, you might benefit from using a student loan deferment calculator to see the amount of interest you will accrue while in deferment.
+If you have an unsubsidized loan, you might benefit from using a student loan deferment calculator to estimate the amount of interest you will accrue while in deferment.

 Lower your monthly payments with an income-driven repayment plan

 Another way to manage your monthly payments is to apply for an income-driven repayment plan.
-These plans take into account your current discretionary income and family size in order adjust your monthly payments accordingly.
+These plans take into account your current discretionary income and family size in order to adjust your monthly payments accordingly.
 In some cases, your new monthly payment could be as low as $0.

 Overwhelmed by the thought of all the paperwork required to maintain enrollment?
-That’s where the Heroes Act Waiver comes in.
+That’s where the Heroes Act Waiver (HAW) comes in.
 With HAW, you’re not required to submit applications or proof of income during active duty periods.
 This means that even if your income increases, you can request to maintain the old, lower payment.

 Note that this option does come with possible drawbacks.
 So always consider the pros and cons of income-driven repayment before enrolling.